 Description: the dateOffset snippet returns the offset since the UTC time for a date.

 Example usage 1 (we create a new Date object and we get the offset in miliseconds since the UTC time.
-The server timezone is UTC+3 and the new Date will be in that timezone, so the snippet will return 10800000 = 3 hrs):
+As the server timezone is UTC+3 and the new Date will be in that timezone, the snippet will return 10800000 = 3 hrs):

 // dateValue:DATETIME